ml-ME-gatech/modeling_tungsten/recrystallization/README.md

 p(\theta | \mathcal{D}) \propto \mathcal{L}(\mathcal{D} | \theta) p(\theta)
 $

-Despite the simple specification of the problem, the specifics involved in estimation of $\theta$ are involved due to the exponential,non-linear dependence of recrystillization fraction $X$ on both $t$ and $T$.
-The following outline gives a brief overview of how I estimate $p(\theta | \mathcal{D})$ with specifics of both the JMAK and GL detailed in [recrystillization_inference.ipynb](/model_inference/recrystillization_inference.ipynb)
+Despite the simple specification of the problem, the specifics involved in estimation of $\theta$ are involved due to the non-linear dependence of recrystillization fraction $X$ on both $t$ and $T$.
+The following outline overviews how I estimate $p(\theta | \mathcal{D})$ with specifics of both the JMAK and GL detailed in [recrystillization_inference.ipynb](/model_inference/recrystillization_inference.ipynb)

 #### Estimation of Arrhenius Process Parameters via Linear Regression
-Both the GL and JMAK models are fairly nonlinear and it is useful to obtain good initial guesses model parameters by linearization and subsequent  parameter approximate estimation in the notebooks [arrhenius_process_esimation.ipynb](data_exploration/arrhenius_process_estimation.ipynb).
+It is useful to obtain good initial guesses model parameters by linearization and subsequent  parameter approximate estimation in the notebooks [arrhenius_process_esimation.ipynb](data_exploration/arrhenius_process_estimation.ipynb).

 #### Initial Estimation Using Non-Linear Least Squares
-Bulding upon the results of [arrhenius_process_esimation.ipynb](data_exploration/arrhenius_process_estimation.ipynb), I used a non-linear least squares approach to refine the least squares estimation of the model parameters prior to inference [initial_least_squares_comparison.ipynb](data_exploration/initial_least_squares_comparison.ipynb).
+Bulding upon the results of [arrhenius_process_esimation.ipynb](data_exploration/arrhenius_process_estimation.ipynb), I used a non-linear least squares approach to the estimate of model parameters prior to inference [initial_least_squares_comparison.ipynb](data_exploration/initial_least_squares_comparison.ipynb).

 #### Seperate Inference Across Data Sets
+In [recrystillization_inference.ipynb](/model_inference/recrystillization_inference.ipynb) I calibrated both the JMAK and GL models to each recrystillization fraction data set independently, using the [prior_estimates](data_exploration/initial_least_squares_comparison.ipynb) of model parameters.

 #### Latent Variables for Each Data Sets
+Drawing conclusions about the correlation of various recrystillization fraction models observed here [here](/model_inference/recrystillization_inference.ipynb), I explore the potential of these relationships in [latent_variable_selection](/model_inference/latent_variable_selection.ipynb) for reducing model complexity.
+I propose and calibrate a hierarrchical model for recrsystillization across data sets in [hierarchical_recrystillization.ipynb](/model_inference/hierarchical_recystillization_inference.ipynb).

 ### Extending the Recrystillization Fraction State Function Model(s) to Non-isothermal Conditions
-TO - DO
+Recrystillization experiments are performed isothermally, and the subsequent modeling assumes this condition.
+It is often the case that isothermal/constant conditions can NOT be relied upon.
+I extend the continous time isothermal JMAK and GL models to continous time non-isothermal analougues, inspired by discrete formulations in the literature (1-4) in [nonisothermal_modeling](/nonisothermal_modeling) and verify the formulation [numerically](/nonisothermal_modeling/non-isothermal_rx.ipynb).
+The basic assumption is that the rate of temperature change does not effect the recrystiliation process.

 ### Estimating Reduction in Material Hardness
 Material yield strength is linearly related to hardness (Tabor's relationship).
 It's reasonable to expect that a reduction in material hardness will result in a corresponding frational reduction in yield strength.
-Using measured tungsten hardness data during recrystillization experiments, the expected reduction in material hardness is estimated in [hardness_rx_model.ipynb](hardness_rx_model.ipynb) and assumed to be less than $\mathbf{22}$ \%.
+Using measured tungsten hardness data during recrystillization experiments, the expected reduction in material hardness is estimated in [hardness_rx_model.ipynb](/model_inference/hardness_rx_model.ipynb) and assumed to be less than $\mathbf{22}$ \%.

 # Results
+Some results of this work are provided below.
+The full results are contained in each of the notebooks referenced in the above sections.

 ## Calibration Results
 The below figure shows visualizations of the JMAK and Generalized Logisitic models predictive distributions for recrystillization fraction calibrated to each of the five experimental data sets seperately [here](/model_inference/recrystillization_inference.ipynb), demonstrated for two temperatures.
 The dotted lines tracing the envelopes around the maximum likelihood predictions for either model (solid and dashed black lines) are 95% confidence intervals, based on the experimental error and model inadequecy discovered during calibration.
 There is little visual difference in the models ablities to predict the data once calibrated.